 The success of the approach Hodgson had pioneered decades before in Sweden was always finely balanced at a club with Fulham’s resources.
 Indeed, there was a sense before he went to Liverpool that it was running out of steam.
 It takes time for players to get used to it, as two wins and nine losses in his first 16 games at Fulham demonstrated, but it enabled him to make the team greater than the sum of its parts and punch above its weight.
 Fans rejoiced at getting to see him bring the best out of players like Paintsil, Zamora, Simon Davies and Gera and he definitely saw quality where other managers did not.

 At Liverpool, his players hated being restricted to simple roles and being repeatedly drilled in basic systems but you could see with England that Hodgson could get top flight players to keep it simple; his record with the national side compares with all but the very best managers.

-Whatever Hodgson preached at Fulham in the 2008-09 season, it worked.
+Whatever Hodgson preached at Fulham in the 2008/09 season, it worked.
 They won 14 matches, drew 11 and lost 13.
-What is telling about the Hodgson system was their scoring stats: 39 scored in 38 games was distinctly unspectacular, but they only conceded 34.
+What is telling about the Hodgson system was their scoring stats: 39 in 38 games was distinctly unspectacular, but they only conceded 34.
 Hodgson’s vision centred on an ultra-organised defence, making it as tight and compact as possible and becoming incredibly difficult to break down.
-Hodgson was meticulous and active in training at Motspur Park, getting involved at every opportunity and becoming more of a participator in the act of improvement rather than observer.
+He was meticulous and active in training at Motspur Park, getting involved at every opportunity and becoming more of a participator in the act of improvement rather than an observer.